Attack on the United States embassy in Addis Ababa: Background

 On October 3, 1935, Italy invaded Ethiopia from Italian Somaliland and Eritrea.
 By April of the following year, Italian forces had reached as far as Dessie.
 Cornelius Van H. Engert, the United States minister to Ethiopia, had taken up his post in February 1936 but, as of April, had yet been formally accredited by the Ethiopian government.
-On April 30 he was summoned to the throne room of Menelik Palace to present his credentials to HaileSelasie.
+On April 30 he was summoned to the throne room of Menelik Palace to present his credentials to Haile Selassie.
 Less than two days later, with the Italian Army approaching the city, the emperor and the imperial court evacuated the capital for French Somaliland, a move that was unexpected and resented by many Ethiopians.

 Riots erupt

-Prior to departing Addis Ababa, Haile Selassie had ordered government armories opened with the apparent intent that civilians would seize the weapons and spontaneously resist the Italian entrance into the city.
+Prior to departing Addis Ababa, Haile Selassie ordered government armories opened with the apparent intent that civilians would seize the weapons and spontaneously resist the Italian entrance into the city.
 Instead, the weapons free-for-all combined with the collapse of the government sparked widespread civil disorder.
-By the afternoon of May 2, with the street violence growing increasingly worse, American journalists who had been in the city covering the war – as well as 37 Greek civilians – had all sought refuge in the chancery of the embassy.
+By the afternoon of May 2, with the street violence growing increasingly worse, American journalists who had been in the city covering the war – as well as 37 Greek civilians – all sought refuge in the chancery of the embassy.
 In addition, the files of the Ethiopian foreign ministry were brought to the American chancery by John H. Spencer for safekeeping, along with a personal cache of "food and guns" which he donated to the embassy.